One of the most asked gardening questions is, "Why didn't my hydrangeas bloom?" The three probable reasons are:

 04 of 06

-The mopheads, often called 'Bigleaf' or 'Florist Hydrangea', (Hydrangea macrophylla) used to be easy to recognize because they the ones with flowers that color depending on the soil pH: blue in acid soil, pink in alkaline.
-However there are a few varieties that simply stay white, making it much harder to categorize from the flowers.
+The mopheads, often called 'Bigleaf' or 'Florist Hydrangea', (Hydrangea macrophylla) used to be easy to recognize because they are the ones with flowers that color depending on the soil pH: blue in acid soil, pink in alkaline.
+However there are a few varieties that simply stay white, making it much harder to categorize simply from looking at the flowers.

-Old fashioned mophead hydrangeas bloom on old wood and are pruned in the same way as the lacecap hydrangeas, above.
-Each year you should remove 1/3 of the oldest branches and prune the remainder back slightly, after flowering, if you want to keep the shrub's size in check.
+Old fashioned mophead hydrangeas bloom on old wood and are pruned in the same way as the lacecap hydrangeas.
+Each year you should remove one third of the oldest branches and prune the remainder back slightly, after flowering, if you want to keep the shrub's size in check.

 Many of the newer, so called continuous bloom, hydrangeas, like 'Endless Summer' and the 'Forever and Ever' Series, are simply hybridized Hydrangea magrophylla that were bred to bloom on both old and new wood.Continue to 5 of 6 below.